 Hours: Monday- Tuesday 10:00am – 8:00pm.
 Wednesday – Saturday 10:00 am – Midnight.
 Sunday 11:00 – 5:00 pm.

 What to expect: A 100% organic market + cafeteria with a large open seating area.
 El Huerto considers itself an eco-gastro-cultural center that is dedicated to positively impacting your health and the environment through their food.
 Unfortunately, the cafeteria area is not equipped with outlets but there is a small room labeled “Peace & Work” where you can find a few tables and the only available outlets onsite.
-This room in generally empty and is located on your left upon entering the entrance.
+This room in generally empty and is located on your left upon entering the front door.

 Food: Healthy and organic food is their thing.
 They’ve got breakfast, lunch, dinner, and brunch options and their menu is vegetarian, vegan, and gluten-free friendly.

 What else?
 This place is great for groups.
-Also, since they often host special and private events it’s best to double check their Instagram to make sure they are open before heading over.
+Also, since they often host special and private events it’s best to double check their Instagram to make sure they are open before heading over. *Last time I was here their internet wasn’t working well in the “Peace & Work” room, I’ll give it another shot but may have to remove this one from the list soon.*

 Los mejores productos ecológicos, los platos más ricos y saludables y el mejor ambiente, en El Huerto de Lucas.
 Aprovecha el fin de semana para desconectar en nuestro oasis particular. 👌💚🌱🌞🍝 #hazteeco #healthylife #healthyfood #elhuertodelucas #selfservice #compraeco #huertodelucas #madrid #menu #vegetarian #organic #bio #organicfood #instafood #ecologico #ecological #healthylifestyle #zumo #zumoverde #dogfriendly #smoothie #detox #detoxjuice #salesas #arborea #weekend